annwanjiku/animationsIncss/README.md

     transform: translate(20px, 20px) rotate(-30deg);
 }
 ```
-The element is initially rotated, skewed, and scaled.On hover, it moves along the x and y axis and rotates in the anticlockwise direction.
+The element is initially rotated, skewed, and scaled.
+On hover, it moves along the x and y axis and rotates in the anticlockwise direction.

 ---